MacksonMesquita/Regex_Examples_Repo/README.md

 ### Alguns alertas:

-> OBS: This repo don't have language support 😢
+> OBS: This repo don't have language support, because the regexes can be changed by the language or country 😢

 <br />